idelangeldev/idelangeldev/README.md

 ## Disclaimer

-I must add that you can freely clone or download the code in any of my public repositories.
+Feel free to clone or download the code in any of my public repositories.
 If you have any questions, feel free to contact me.

 ## Contact